ahmaddroobi99/ahmaddroobi99/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working research FellowShip with univerity of Clemson
+- 🔭 I’m currently working  as** researcher Fellow with university of Clemson **

 - 🌱 I’m currently learning **Machine Learning ,Big Data and AI.**